JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 ERROR: cannot assign variables in other modules
 ```

-Each top-level expression has an invisible scope block around it.
-If a top-level expression contains a variable declaration with keyword `local`, then that variable is in the local scope of that expression.
+If a top-level expression contains a variable declaration with keyword `local`,
+then that variable is not accessible outside that expression.
+The variable inside the expression does not affect variables of the same name.
 An example is to declare `local x` in a `begin` or `if` block at the top-level:

 ```jldoctest
 julia> x = 1